 The Himalaya region has access to sustainable and resilient energy infrastructure, educated nationals able to maintain and further develop the energy sector and industry utilizing and promoting sustainable solutions.
 The application for Fall 2021 is closed and the new application will be announced in 2022.

 Activities under the project

 Doing our bit to produce more women hydropower engineers

 Across the globe, engineering is a field largely dominated by men, and Nepal’s story is no different.
 While it seems that this picture is gradually changing, it is still rare to see women opting to pursue courses that are highly technical, such as hydropower engineering.
 Only 1 in 10 students doing engineering in Nepal is a woman.
 Very few women candidates hold a master’s degree in the sector, and fewer still hold doctorates.

-Committed to bringing better gender balance and social inclusion in such technical domains, the Hydro-Himalaya project encourages women candidates and candidates from marginalized groups to apply for master’s and PhD courses in domains of hydropower engineering.
-The 2021 application call for the project received almost 75 applications across all courses; around 15% of the applicants were women.
+Committed to bringing better gender balance and social inclusion in such technical domains, the Hydro-Himalaya project encourages women candidates and candidates from marginalized groups to apply for master’s and PhD courses in the domains of hydropower engineering.

 Enhancing graduate competencies for Nepal's hydropower sector

 The recent leadership and partnership workshop titled ‘Enhancing graduate competencies and employability for the hydropower sector in Nepal’, marked a pivotal moment in Hydro-Himalaya project (HHP)’s efforts to foster a sound cadre of future hydropower engineers in Nepal through its mentorship programme.